tryton/trytond/doc/models.rst

       return res

-One should note that such an implementation would be very slow for a large number of invoices.
+Note: Such an implementation would be very slow for a large number of invoices.

 Write on Function fields
 ++++++++++++++++++++++++
-It's also possible to allow the user to write on a function field:
+It is also possible to allow the user to write on a function field:

 .. highlight:: python